 Norfolk Redevelopment and Housing Authority (NRHA) is not a troubled PHA.
-On March 21, 2019, HUD ranked NRHA as a "Standard Performer" based on the Public Housing Assessment System (PHAS) Score Report for the fiscal year ending June 30, 2017.
 Scores of 90 points or above result in high performer designation.
 Scores below 90 but above 60 are designated as a standard performer.
-NRHA's PHAS total score of 87 was 3 points from being designated as a high performer.
-The next scoring is scheduled for the period ending 6/30/2022.
+HUD ranked NRHA as a "Standard Performer" based on the Public Housing Assessment System (PHAS) Score Report.
+NRHA's PHAS total score was 73 for the fiscal year ending June 30, 2022.
+No additional update is available at this time.